Rikers Island correction officers contribute to flow of drugs and other contraband in NYC jails

 But the Correction Department has resisted using body scanning equipment on staff, citing logistics, cost and privacy issues.

-In one case, investigators found an officer bringing in Ciroc coconut-flavored vodka in Poland Spring bottles, and in another, Hennessey cognac in Arizona iced tea bottles.
+In one case, investigators found an officer bringing in Ciroc coconut-flavored vodka in Poland Spring bottles, and in another, Hennessy cognac in AriZona Iced Tea bottles.

 “There are so many people coming in to work, there’s no way to check everyone,” an investigator said.
 “So they try to make sure the bottles are unopened but even that slows everything down.”